gazugafan/karaoke-forever/README.md

 ## Enabling YouTube Search

 With my fork running, login with your admin account, switch to the Account tab, and check the box under the YouTube preferences.
 You'll need FFMPEG installed.
 See https://github.com/gazugafan/karaoke-forever/blob/main/docs/content/docs/index.md#youtube-setup for more details.

+Videos will be downloaded using yt-dlp, which requires `python3` (version 3.9+) to be in your system PATH.
+If you need to specify additional options to yt-dlp, you can add those under "Youtube-dl-exec options".
+If you're running the server from a data center or cloud provider, YouTube may block your IP address from downloading videos by default.
+In that case, you can try adding the `cookiesFromBrowser` option and setting it to `chrome` to use your Chrome browser's cookies to authenticate.
+This will require you to login to YouTube in Chrome on the same system as the server, which can be achieved by using a remote desktop app if necessary.
+Look into X11 forwarding on Linux.

+## Updating YouTube Packages

+YouTube will frequently change things that will break searching and/or downloading.
+To fix this, run `npm run youtube-update` in the main folder of the code.
+This will update the related packages, and will download the latest version of `yt-dlp` to use for downloading videos.

 ## Automatic vocals removal and lyric alignment